webix-hub/docs/data/desktop/update.md

 ##Form / HTMLform binding

-Data binding helps greately simplify the process and makes editing of several item values convenient.
+Data binding helps greatly simplify the process and makes editing of several item values convenient.
 It ensures that a data component ([dataview](desktop/dataview.md), [list](desktop/list.md), etc.) transmits data to a [form](desktop/form.md) / [htmlform](desktop/htmlform.md) each time an item there is selected.

 [More info](desktop/data_binding.md) on Data Binding